mrKallah/Torcs-Autonomous-Vehicle-using-A3C/README.md

 - [ ] Change to regression rather than classification for steering, maybe add accel too. (should be controlled by .ini param)
 - [ ] Allow for change of gears and add option to ini parameter
 - [ ] Allow for change of gears to be controlled by A3C, on/off by parameters
-- [x] Solve memory issue in torcs exporter class.
+- [x] [Kallah] Solve memory issue in torcs exporter class.
 SOLUTION: memory leak due to bad memalloc() with non-sane free() methodology.
 - [ ] allow for multiple torcs clients running by having a port number file increment, I.E. client 1 reads port 200, writes port 201 which the next client uses and so on.
 - [ ] look into restart memory leak which is apparently inherrent to TORCS itself. each reload uses approx 100-200mb of ram
 - [ ] make the pre-processing image into a boolean image.
 This could help the model avoid local optima, would be similar to semantic segmentation as seen in https://arxiv.org/pdf/1801.05299.pdf, however without the sementics as onyl the road is maintained in the image fed to the model.